When it comes to fashion innovation, consumer adoption and constant technological development are critical.

 London-based Intelistyle has launched a similar artificial intelligence stylist that’s able to work with retailers and customers.

-For retailers, the AI designer can ‘complete looks’ by generating multiple outfits based around a single product.
+For retailers, the AI designer can ‘complete looks’ by generating multiple outfits based on a single product.

 It can also recommend alternatives for out-of-stock items.